Barrie Linklater specialised in equine and human portraiture and

 Since completing his training at Woolwich Polytechnic School of

-Art he has spent his entire life working with pencil and brush,
+Art he spent his entire life working with pencil and brush,

 first as a young illustrator in London studios, then four years